 Further information on the writing competition can be found here.

 We’ve just released Issue #5 of the YSS Bulletin – a quick two-minute summary of what the Young Statisticians Section are currently doing!

 The deadline for the 2017 Statistical Excellence Award for Early Career Writing organised jointly with Significance magazine is fast approaching!
 There’s still time to get your entry in by the 29th May.
 This year’s Statistical Showcase will take place on Friday 30th June with a morning training session provided on R/R Shiny.

 Check out the Bulletin to find out more.

-The 39th Research Students’ Conference (RSC) in Probability and Statistics took place from June 14th to June 16th 2016 at the O’Brien Science Center, University College Dublin (UCD), Ireland.
-The RSC is a large annual conference that is organised by PhD students for PhD students in any field relating to probability and statistics.
+The 40th research students’ conference (RSC) in probability and statistics took place from April 18th to April 21st 2017 in the Calman Learning Centre, Durham University.
+The RSC is a large annual conference that is organised by PhD students for PhD students in any field relating to probability or statistics.
 Being a student conference, the RSC provides delegates with a friendly and relaxed environment to discuss research and exchange ideas.